-Details: 140 pages – Early draft – undated (This is an early draft of the script.
-The situations, characters, and plot may change significantly by the time of the film’s release.
+Details: 109 pages – undated (This is an early draft of the script.
+The situations, characters, and plot may change significantly by the time the film is released.
 This is not a definitive statement about the project, but rather an analysis of this unique draft as it pertains to the craft of screenwriting).

 [ ] What the hell did I just read?